Tax Reform Update: Personal exemptions are suspended for tax years 2018-2025.

 - The child must not have provided more than half of his or her own support for the year.

 - The child must not be filing a joint return for the year (unless that return is filed only to get a refund of income tax withheld or estimated tax paid).

 If the child meets the rules to be a qualifying child of more than one person, only one person can actually treat the child as a qualifying child.

 - The person can’t be your qualifying child or the qualifying child of any other taxpayer.

-- The person either (a) must be related to you in one of the ways listed under Relatives who do not have to live with you, or (b) must live with you all year as a member of your household (There are exceptions for temporary absences, children who were born or died during the year, children of divorced or separated parents or parents who live apart, and kidnapped children.) (and your relationship must not violate local law).
+- The person either (a) must be related to you in one of the ways listed under Relatives who don’t have to live with you, or (b) must live with you all year as a member of your household2 (and your relationship must not violate local law).

-- The person's gross income for the year must be less than $4,050.
-(There is an exception if the person is disabled and has income from a sheltered workshop.)
+- The person's gross income for the year must be less than $4,150.

 Page 33: Relatives who don't have to live with you.
 A person related to you in any of the following ways doesn't have to live with you all year as a member of your household to meet this test.